idrinth-api-bench/.github/profile/README.md

 ## Privacy and Compliance

-The `@idrinth/api-bench` framework and its CLI do not collect any kind of information about its users or the APIs being tested.
+The `@idrinth-api-bench` framework and it's CLI do not collect any kind of information about it's users or the API's being tested.
 All data is local to the device you run it on or the database server you configure it to dump data in.

 ## Feedback

 If you have [Feedback](https://tally.so/r/3NA48l) you don't want to put into a discussion or issue, feel free to use the link.